Sofia Zacharaki: Biography

 She was born in Athens on 1 September 1976, originally from Granitsa, Evrytania.
 Her father was a theologian teacher in secondary education.

 She studied English Philology at the Department of English Language and Philology of the School of Philosophy of the National and Kapodistrian University of Athens and did postgraduate studies in Comparative Pedagogy and Administration of European Educational Organizations at the National and Kapodistrian University.

 She specializes in English language teaching at the University of London's Institute of Education.
 In the past, she had worked in public and private vocational schools and in public and private schools.
-Worked for the Ministry of Education in the European Union and the Secretariat for Lifelong Learning and Youth.
+She worked for the Ministry of Education in the European Union and the Secretariat for Lifelong Learning and Youth.

 In 2015, she represented Greece in the IVLP (International Visitor Leadership Program), as a fellow of the United States Department of State, on "the role of Public-Private Partnerships in the reconstruction of Finance."

 She speaks English, French and Spanish.